 Form I-601A instructions will give you detailed information about what to submit as evidence.
 You will have to prove that if USCIS denies your waiver, your immediate relative, a U.S. citizen or green card holder, will suffer extreme hardships.
 The qualifying relative does not need to be the one who filed the immigrant visa application.
 However, they must be your spouse or your parent if you are unmarried.
 No other relatives, such as a sibling, may qualify for this extreme hardship criterion.

 After collecting all the evidence and required documentation, you can file this form online or by mail.
 USCIS will process your application, request biometrics, and may request an interview.
 The average processing time for this form is between 8.5 to 11.5 months.

+You should read carefully through the instructions about your immigration status when applying for the waiver.
+Filing or getting an approved application for a provisional unlawful presence waiver does not affect your current immigration status in the United States.
 If USCIS approves your waiver, you may return to your country of origin and apply for a green card through consular processing.
 You need to submit the waiver with your green card application to prove the ban on re-entering the United States does not apply to you.